 Leonidas is Managing Director of E3-Modelling and a researcher in the general equilibrium modelling team.
 He has more than 15 years of experience in modelling and extensive participation in several research and policy oriented projects.
 He is a Contributor to theRead More

-Raul Ramos, is Associate Professor of Applied Economics at the University of Barcelona, researcher at the Grup d’Analisi Quantitativa Regional (AQR-IREA) and IZA Research Fellow.
-Since 2012, he has been a member of the Editorial team of the European Journal of DevelopmentRead More
+Raul Ramos is Professor at the Department of Econometrics, Statistics and Applied Economics of the University of Barcelona, researcher at the Grup d’Analisi Quantitativa Regional (AQR-IREA), IZA Research Fellow and GLO Fellow.
+Currently, he is the Vice-Dean of Research and Doctorate of the Faculty of Economics and Business of the University of Barcelona.Read More